-- 2.3.1 CAP Theorem.
-CAP refers to Consistency, Availability and Partition tolerance.
+2.3.1 CAP Theorem.
+CAP refers to Consistency, Availability, and Partition tolerance.
 CAP theorem is a fundamental theorem for defining transactional properties in distributed systems.
 A distributed system involves a set of computing nodes that are connected over an overlay network and communicate with one another to accomplish some tasks.
-CAP theorem states that any distributed systems can have only two of the following properties [43]: - Consistency: where each computing node receives the most recent write. - Availability: where any requests for some data is always available. - Partition tolerance: where the distributed systems is always operational, even when some subset of nodes fail to operate. - 2.3.2 CAP Properties in Distributed Ledger The Problems.
-In the context of a distributed ledger, CAP properties mean: (1) Consistency: all nodes keep an identical ledger with most recent update.
+CAP theorem states that any distributed systems can have only two of the following properties [43]:

+- Consistency: where each computing node receives the most recent write. - -Availability: where any requests for some data is always available. - -Partition tolerance: where the distributed systems is always operational, even when some subset of nodes fail to operate.

+2.3.2 CAP Properties in Distributed Ledger-The Problems.
+In the context of a distributed ledger, CAP properties mean-(1) Consistency: all nodes keep an identical ledger with most recent updates.
 (2) Availability: any transactions generated at any time in the network will be accepted in the ledger.
-(3) Partition tolerance: even if a part of nodes fail, the network can still operate normally.
-The main issue is that it is hard for any widely acceptable currency to exist without all three conditions met.
-No one will use a currency if the system is not available when the transaction is initiated or some transactions are not recognized by the system.
-(CP system).
-No one will use a currency if any one node fails, the system will not operate normally (CA system).
-No one will use a currency if the ledger saved by different nodes in a distributed ledger system are inconsistent (PA system). - 2.3.3 The Blockchain Solution.
-It seems that the CAP theorem has been violated in the blockchain of Bitcoin system, one of the most successful blockchain implementations, because it achieves consistency, availability and partition tolerance.
-However, this is not the case.
-In reality, the blockchain consistency is not achieved simultaneously as availability and partition tolerance, but it is after a period of time.
-The concept of mining is used in Bitcoin, in conjunction with a consensus protocol and a minimum of six confirmations, to ensure eventual consistency through reaching consensus.
+(3) Partition tolerance: even if part of the nodes fail, the network can still operate normally.
+The main issue is that it is hard for any widely acceptable currency to exist without all three conditions being met.
+No one will use a currency if the system is not available when the

-Types Describe #TA SoC Scenarios Public Blockchain Anyone can participate and is accessible worldwide 0 Slow Global decentralized scenarios Consortium Blockchain Controlled by pre-selected nodes within the consortium ≥ 1 Slight Fast Businesses among selected organizations Private Blockchain Write rights are controlled by an organization 1 Fast Information sharing and management in an organization
+Types Describe #TA SoC Scenarios Public Anyone can participate and is 0 Slow Global decentralized Blockchain accessible worldwide scenarios Consortium Controlled by pre-selected ≥ 1 Slightly Businesses among Blockchain nodes within the consortium Fast selected organizations Private Write rights are controlled by 1 Fast Information sharing and Blockchain an organization management in an organization transaction is initiated or some transactions are not recognized by the system (CP system).
+No one will use a currency if any one node fails; the system will not operate normally (CA system).
+No one will use a currency if the ledger saved by different nodes in a distributed ledger system are inconsistent (PA system).